-11.7.3 Telephone Threat
+11.4.2 Telephone Threat

 This type of call would usually be received by the site administration, but may be received by anyone.
 The person receiving the call should keep the caller on the line for as long as possible and remain calm.
 Try to get as much information as possible regarding the caller and the threat.
-When the call is finished, the telephone should be left off its cradle until the Police arrive.
-Use another telephone to dial 000 and report the bomb threat and to advise the Police the information gathered on the call.
+Use another phone to dial 000 and report the bomb threat and to advise the Police the information gathered on the call.